 Sometimes food is prone to sticking to the stainless pans while cooking.
 However, various tricks can help food from sticking to the pan.
 They include:

-- Oiling the pans with enough oil.
+- At the same time, pour enough oils into the pans.
 Oiling should be sufficiently done to avoid sticking of food.

 - Cover all the surfaces of the nonstick pan and ensure the pan has been appropriately heated before adding food.